hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

         If set, determines the column’s width.
       </D.Property>
       <D.Property @name="sortingFunction" @type="function">
-        Callback function to provide support for a custom callback.
+        Callback function to provide support for custom sorting logic.
+It should implement a typical bubble-sorting algorithm using two elements and comparing them.
+For more details, see the example of custom sorting in the How To Use section.
       </D.Property>
     </Doc::ComponentApi>
   </C.Property>